reema0814/mslearn-fabric/Instructions/Labs/08-data-warehouse-analyze-data-in-a-warehouse.md

 1. Click through the footnotes to show where the text in the narrative comes from in the report.

-1. Bulleted List of Insights
+1. Bulleted List of Insights.
-1. Click footnotes to show where in the report the item comes from
+1. Click footnotes to show where in the report the item comes from.

 Explain how Copilot is analyzing the visuals in the report to generate text to explain the report This is true Generative AI building new content from existing data